 Don’t take chances with your safety or that of other road users.
 Have your car checked regularly and keep it in showroom condition.

-Special Interest Automobiles is an auto service workshop in Cambridge, ON, and we provide a complete range of car services, from tires and suspension to detailing and A/C repair.
+Special Interest Automobiles is an auto service workshop in Cambridge, ON, and we provide a complete range of car services, from tire services and suspension services to detailing services and A/C repair services.
 We have been proudly, reliably serving Cambridge automobile owners since 1985.
 If you think you need car service repair, contact us now to take a look at your vehicle.